ASIC Monitoring

 - The ingress queue length histogram and the latency histogram on Spectrum-2 and later.

-- The counter histogram (transmitted packet, transmitted byte, received packet, received byte, and CRC counters) on Spectrum-2 and later.
+- The counter rate histogram (transmitted packet, transmitted byte, received packet, received byte, and CRC counters) on Spectrum-2 and later.

-- The counter histogram (layer 1 received byte counters and layer 1 transmitted byte counters) on Spectrum-4 only.
+- The counter rate histogram (layer 1 received byte counters and layer 1 transmitted byte counters) on Spectrum-4 only.

 Histogram Collection Example